fossabot/managed-identity-wallet/managed-identity-wallets-app/documentation/api/README.md

 ## Generators

-This project heavily relies on [OpenAPI Generator](https://openapi-generator.tech/).
+This repository heavily relies on the [OpenAPI Generator](https://openapi-generator.tech/) project.
 The following generators are used:

 | Generator                                                                 | Project                                                                                                               | Description                                                                                             |
 |---------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------|